-The employability status of many women has definitely weakened considerably as women who have lost manufacturing jobs find themselves generally not qualified or unskilled to enter into the new service industry.
+women has definitely weakened considerably as women who had lost manufacturing jobs find themselves generally not qualified and unskilled to enter into the new service industry.
 Only women who have been able to avail of ICT skills training are able to move up in the new information economy, and this upward mobility is also dependent on whether they can understand and speak English.
-Most of these women are also younger, as it is the younger generation that is growing up with ICTs more than their parents, and to this fact is added pressure for young women, especially of disadvantaged classes, who grow up with little exposure to ICTs.
+Most of these women are also younger, as it is the younger generation that is growing up with ICTs more than their parents, and to this fact is added pressure for the young woman, especially of disadvantaged classes, who grows up with little exposure to ICTs.
 The service jobs show a preference for young women, familiar with English, single and better-educated than those who had worked in manufacturing.
-In call centres in the Philippines, employees - both women and men - commonly recount that they are trained to speak in an American accent, and they are often expected to handle emergency calls which get redirected to these call centres outside of the country concerned.

-The increased opportunities for ICT-related work are no doubt welcomed in the South, irrespective of whether there are sufficient labour laws protecting labour rights of workers or if there are sufficient opportunities for labour organising.
-The outsourcing of work and increasing trends of teleworking and telecommuting have no doubt placed women into more individualised work spaces, but such work spaces may also provide smaller opportunities for collective action at the local and national levels.
-Women who are privileged to be networked to groups like e-Homemakers may be able to engage to a certain extent at the policy level, but may find that they lack the collective muscle to ensure implementation and enforcement on the ground.
+In call centres in the Philippines, employees-both women and men-commonly recount that they are trained to speak in an American accent, and are often expected to handle emergency calls which get redirected to these call centres outside of the country concerned.64 The increased opportunities for ICT-related work is no doubt welcomed in the South, irrespective of whether there are sufficient labour laws protecting labour rights as workers or if there are sufficient opportunities for labour organising.
+The outsourcing of work and increasing trends in teleworking and telecommuting have no doubt placed women into more individualised work spaces, but such work spaces may also provide smaller opportunities for collective action at the local and national levels.
+Women who are privileged to be networked to groups like e-homemakers may be able to engage to a certain extent at policy level, but may find they lack the collective muscle to ensure implementation and enforcement on the ground.

-Globalisation has no doubt facilitated greater opportunities for labour in developing countries but in a paradoxical manner, with higher educated labourers doing more menial type work.
-Globalisation has also facilitated opportunities for local producers and entrepreneurs to reach international markets, but even among these the gains are concentrated in the hands of those with higher education and/or who own resources and have access to capital, which a lot of women entrepreneurs do not.
-Women entrepreneurs are primarily necessity-based entrepreneurs and they are largely represented by small and medium-sized enterprises.
-For women-owned businesses, it may be difficult to handle the pressure to be IT-savvy and literate and to invest in technology that requires a much higher capital outlay, which many women entrepreneurs can ill-afford since many women-owned businesses are either small or medium-scale.
+Globalisation has no doubt facilitated greater opportunities for labour in developing countries but in a paradoxical manner where higher educated labour are doing more menial type work.
+Globalisation has also facilitated opportunities for local producers and entrepreneurs to reach international markets, but even among these, the gains are concentrated in the hands of those with higher education and/or who own resources and have access to capital, which a lot of women entrepreneurs do not have.
+Women entrepreneurs, however, are primarily necessitybased entrepreneurs and they are largely represented by small and medium-sized enterprises.
+For women-owned businesses, it mat be difficult to handle the pressure to be IT-savvy and literate and to invest in technology that requires a much higher capital outlay which many women entrepreneurs can ill-afford since many women-owned businesses are either small or mediumscale.
 The issue of upward mobility not only affects women as workers but also affects women as employers/entrepreneurs.

-Along with the increasing lack of employment security and labour rights protection with the increasing trends of outsourcing work, wages earned, too, remain an issue.
-Worldwide, outside of the agricultural sector, in both developed and developing countries, women are still averaging slightly less than 78 percent of the wages given to men for the same work, a gap which refuses to close in even the most developed countries.
-Figures of women's earnings for every US\$1 earned by men, in both the industrial and services and manufacturing sectors, are almost identical, and range from a low of US\$0.53 in Azerbaijan to US\$0.90 in Australia, but with very poor correlation between developed and developing countries (UNIFEM 2000, quoted in Lopez-Claros and Zahidi 2005).
+Along with the increasing lack of employment security and labour rights protection with the increasing trends of outsourcing work, wages earned too remain an issue.
+Worldwide, outside of the agricultural sector, in both developed and developing countries, women are still averaging slightly less than 78% of the wages given to men for the same work, a gap which refuses to close in even the most developed countries.
+Figures of women's earnings for every US\$1 earned by men, in both the industrial and services and manufacturing sectors, are almost identical, and range from a low of 53 cents in Azerbaijan to 90 cents in Australia, but with very poor correlation between developed and developing countries.65